huangziwei/luvdb/README.md

 # Load datadump with an anonymous superuser
 DJANGO_SETTINGS_MODULE=config.settings.development python manage.py loaddata datadump_anonymized.json
-# or create your own superuser and start with zero
+# and/or create your own superuser
 # DJANGO_SETTINGS_MODULE=config.settings.development python manage.py createsuperuser

 # Starting server
 DJANGO_SETTINGS_MODULE=config.settings.development python manage.py runserver
 ```

-The anonymized data dump will only be updated infrequently (note that cover and poster images are not included).
-You can log in using the username "anonymous" and the password "anonymous".
-If you prefer to use your own data, you can create a superuser and begin adding data manually.
+The anonymized data dump will only be updated infrequently.
+There's a default superuser "anonymous" and its password is also "anonymous", but you can also create a new superuser as you like.